Chapter 5 - Tsunami of Aegean Sea (1420 BC and 1390 BC)

 The route of communication via Dodona reported by Herodotus was via Carystus on Euboea.
 [69]

 Carystus was a town founded in 1260 BC by Carystus, the son of Scirus, the father of Aegeus, who immigrated from Salamis.
-Zarex, son of Carystus, married Rhoeo (or Creousa), daughter of Staphylus, son of Ariadne, daughter of Minos, and gave birth to Anius (or Anion), who became a priest on Delos.
+Zarex, son of Petraeus, son of Carystus, married Rhoeo (or Creousa), daughter of Staphylus, son of Ariadne, daughter of Minos, and gave birth to Anius (or Anion), who became a priest on Delos.
 [70]

 Furthermore, the route of communication from the land of the Hyperboreans to Delos, as reported by Pausanias, goes through Prasiae in Attica.
 [71]